nikkomiu/blog/content/guides/secure-debian/1-secure-boot.md

 apt-cache search systemd-ukify
 ```

-If it's avaliable, then install it from `apt`:
+If it's available, then install it from `apt`:

 ```bash
 apt-get install systemd-ukify